lnxjedi/gopherbot-doc/doc/src/extensiondev/devenv.md

 c:general/u:alice ->
 ```

+When you're finished with your robot, you can press `<ctrl-c>` to stop and remove the dev container, or from another window: `$ docker stop clu-dev`.
 Later sections will discuss how to push changes in this environment.